ThatQuiz Test Library Take this test now

 C) A forced labor draft of indigenous people

-D) A method of irrigation
+D) A system of elected officials

 • 14.
 The 'Bourbon Reforms' of the 18th century aimed to: